 The history of WordPress starts like most others, with an initial idea from an everyday guy (turned genius) looking to solve a problem he had at the time.

-WordPress, a versatile and easy to use system is a favorite amongst businesses and individuals alike.
+WordPress, a versatile and easy-to-use system is a favourite among businesses and individuals.
 Developers and web agencies also love to work on WordPress projects.
-We, at Think Leaf Solutions suggest our clients who want a premium and fast website, be it a single page or multi-page to go for WordPress.
+We, at Think Leaf Solutions, suggest our clients who want a premium and fast website, be it a single-page or multi-page go for WordPress.

-If you too are looking for developing a website for your organisation then please connect with us now for a free quote and we will be more than happy to help you.
+If you are looking to make a website for your organisation then please connect with us now for a free quote and we will be more than happy to help you.